fluxcd/flagger/README.md

 Flagger is an open source Kubernetes operator that aims to untangle this complexity.
-It automates the promotion of canary deployments by using Istio or App Mesh traffic shifting and Prometheus metrics to analyse the application's behaviour during a controlled rollout.
+It automates the promotion of canary deployments by using Istio, App Mesh or NGNIX traffic shifting and Prometheus metrics to analyse the application's behaviour during a controlled rollout.
 The canary analysis can be extended with webhooks for running integration tests, load tests or any other custom validation.

 Flagger implements a control loop that gradually shifts traffic to the canary while measuring key performance